 River Soca, Slovenia

-Europe is home to many new members, and Slovenia is fine example of this, with its addition into the Union in 2004.
+Europe is home to many new members, and Slovenia is a fine example of this, with its addition to the Union in 2004.
 This has opened the doors to some premier freshwater spots found in the country, none of which are more spectacular than the River Soca.

 With the clearest of waters, this large winding river is perfect for fly fishing, becoming one of the must-visit spots for fly fishermen in Europe.
 The waters are teeming with both brown and rainbow trout, along with grayling.
 This Alpine river is also home to a very rare fish found only in the upper course of the river – the Marble Trout.

-You can walk most the length of the river, and the scenery is truly awe inspiring.
+You can walk almost the length of the river, and the scenery is truly awe-inspiring.
 A little more of an obscure location but definitely worth the journey!

 Les Quis, France

-You will need to bring your own tackle, but bait is sold on site.
-Boilies are very popular for the Carp in the area, and the perfect bait for anyone visiting.
-Simple rigs are advises for this area.
+You will need to bring your own tackle, but the bait is sold on-site.
+Boilies are very popular for the Carp in the area and the perfect bait for anyone visiting.
+Simple rigs are advised for this area.
 A minimum of 2.5oz weights are recommended and barbless hooks must be used for the protection of the fish – 8”s and 6”s are advised, as is a 6ft Zig Rig.

 Donegal Bay, Ireland

-Fishing in Ireland offers some of best angling conditions in all of Europe.
-Donegal Bay is one area in particular where anglers come in their droves, thanks to the catch found in the shores, rivers and deep sea waters of the region, located in North West Ireland.
+Fishing in Ireland offers some of the best angling conditions in all of Europe.
+Donegal Bay is one area in particular where anglers come in their droves, thanks to the catch found on the shores, rivers and deep-sea waters of the region, located in North West Ireland.

-As a large area, it has dozens of perfect spots within, and you really are spoiled for choice here.
+It has dozens of perfect spots within a large area, and you really are spoiled for choice here.
 Trabane is a spot tucked away along the coast of the bay; you can fish at the open mouth of the streams as well as the shores of the beaches.
 Species found here include Dogfish and mackerel.

-This large island in Norway is home to some of the largest species of fish you will find, thanks to the nutrient rich waters around the island.
-Cod are the best fish found in this area, and can reach massive sizes of up to 90 pounds!
-You can also find Coalfish, Wolfish and even Flatfish.
+This large island in Norway is home to some of the largest species of fish you will find, thanks to the nutrient-rich waters around the island.
+Cod is the best fish found in this area, and can reach massive sizes of up to 90 pounds!
+You can also find Coalfish, Wolfish, and even Flatfish.

-Some other top fishing spots in Europe to hit up are the rivers off of the Alps in Switzerland, The Canary Islands of Spain, the Azores, The Orkney Islands in Scotland, Norway’s Alta River, Iceland’s Laxa River, as well as the coasts of Ireland and the U.K. Even Russia’s Kola Peninsula provides a unique, if not extreme in the weather department, experience to catch some wonderful fish.
+Some other top fishing spots in Europe to hit up are the rivers off of the Alps in Switzerland, The Canary Islands of Spain, the Azores, The Orkney Islands in Scotland, Norway’s Alta River, Iceland’s Laxa River, as well as the coasts of Ireland and the U.K. Even Russia’s Kola Peninsula provides a unique, if not extreme (in terms of weather), experience to catch some wonderful fish.